 My advice for others in a similar situation thinking about leaving work to return to higher education

 My best advice would be that you’re never too old to learn and when you stop learning, the world passes you by.
 It may be easier to relate to a famous quote by W. Edwards Deming: “Learning is not compulsory, neither is survival”, a profound statement businesses can relate to in today’s dynamic competitive market sectors.

 For anybody who might be worried I have not only witnessed, but experienced first-hand an environment I was able to thrive in.
-I remember Denis Kobsev telling me that when you come to Leeds Trinity it is not just a feeling of being part of a special community it is about lifelong belonging.
+I remember Professor Denis Kobsev telling me that when you come to Leeds Trinity is not just a feeling of being part of a special community it is about lifelong belonging.
 This is what I am already experiencing as an alumnus of Leeds Trinity.
 I’m really committed to the institution and feel a great sense of pride, not just being continually associated with the University, but proudly wearing their tie.
 My final thought, is to add that had it not been for the brilliant mentoring work and motivation provided to me by Hurol, I wouldn’t have done the MBA.